GradientSpaces/Rectified-Point-Flow/README.md

 ## 🔔 News
-- [Oct 26, 2025] Our NeurIPS camera-ready paper is available on [arXiv](https://arxiv.org/abs/2506.05282v2)! 🎉
+- [Oct 26, 2025]
-  - We include an **anchor-free** version, which aligns more with practical assembly assumptions.
-We find that the anchor-free RPF achieves similar performance to the anchor-fixed version, and shows better generalization ability.
+  - Our NeurIPS camera-ready paper is available on [arXiv](https://arxiv.org/abs/2506.05282v2)! 🎉 It includes an additional **anchor-free** version of RPF, which aligns more with practical assembly assumptions.
+We also provide additional experiments on generalizability to the paper.
-  - The codes and checkpoints are updated for anchor-free mode.
+  - We release **Version 1.1** to support the anchor-free version.
 See the [PR](https://github.com/GradientSpaces/Rectified-Point-Flow/pull/25) for more details.

-- [Sept 18, 2025] Our paper has been accepted to **NeurIPS 2025 (Spotlight)**; see you in San Diego!

-- [July 22, 2025] **Version 1.0**: We strongly recommend updating to this version, which includes:
-  - Improved model speed (9-12% faster) and training stability.
-  - Fixed bugs in configs, RK2 sampler, and validation.
-  - Simplified point cloud packing and shaping.
-  - Checkpoints are compatible with the previous version.

-- [July 9, 2025] **Version 0.1**: Release training codes.

-- [July 1, 2025] Initial release of the model checkpoints and inference codes.

 ## Overview